30 Secrets From Panera Employees

-However, there’s plenty that even the most hardcore Panera-heads don’t know about their favorite brand.
-From the restaurant’s décor to how your soup is made, these employee secrets might just shock even the brand’s biggest fans.
+However, there's plenty that even the most hardcore Panera-heads don't know about their favorite brand.
+From the restaurant's décor to how your soup is made, these employee secrets might just shock even the brand's biggest fans.
 Want the Panera experience at home?
-Try cooking up one of the 20 Best-Ever Fat Burning Soups tonight!
+Try cooking up one of the fat-burning soups tonight!

 They Start the Day Early

-Panera’s opening crew are starting their shifts by the time some night owls are crawling into bed.
-One employee on the store’s morning crew says that he arrives at work between 4:45 and 5 AM each day.
-For those early mornings when you’re in a rush, these 50 Best Overnight Oats Recipes will have you out of the house in a flash.
+Panera's opening crew are starting their shifts by the time some night owls are crawling into bed.
+One employee on the store's morning crew says that he arrives at work between 4:45 and 5 AM each day.
+For those early mornings when you're in a rush, these overnight oats recipes will have you out of the house in a flash.

 Employees Get a Major Discount

-While Panera employees don’t get their meals comped, they do get a pretty significant discount.
+While Panera employees don't get their meals comped, the Panera employee discount is pretty good.
 A Panera employee reveals that employees get a 65 percent discount on meals up to $10 and are given meal vouchers that can be used by friends and family, too.
-Just because your food is cheap doesn’t make it healthy, though; luckily, the 25 Best Yogurts For Weight Loss are as delicious as they are affordable.
+Just because your food is cheap doesn't make it healthy, though; luckily, the best yogurts for weight loss are as delicious as they are affordable.

 But Only at Their Home Store

-Unfortunately, that discount doesn’t apply everywhere.
-“Your discount does not apply at other stores because the discount is done by employee number, and you’d have to be in their system,” says one employee.
+Unfortunately, that discount doesn't apply everywhere, according to Reddit user Kereneko.
+"Your discount does not apply at other stores because the discount is done by employee number, and you'd have to be in their system," says one employee.
 However, they admit that some managers will give out discounts to any employee.

 Regulars Can Get Free Drinks